 the rule itself.

-When this document refers to level 1 it applies to both applications, with or without trackside signals.
+When this document refers to level 1 it applies to both applications, with or without trackside signals, unless otherwise stated.

-When this document refers to level 2 it applies to both applications, with or without trackside signals.
+When this document refers to level 2 it applies to both applications, with or without trackside signals, unless otherwise stated.

 All language referring to people applies equally to male and female persons.